 This problem can happen in people who do not have any known risk factors.

 The gene changes can also be passed through a family, though this is not as common.
-If a parent has the gene mutations, there is a 50% chance the child will have it.

 Problems are often seen at birth.
 Key features are a large head, short limbs, a narrow chest, and short fingers.

 A prenatal ultrasound may point to ACH.
 Genetic testing may be done to confirm it.

 ACH may also be suspected during a physical exam at birth.
 It can be confirmed through x-rays.
 Rarely, genetic testing may be done if the exam and x-rays are not certain.

 There is no cure.
 The goal of treatment is to manage related health problems.
 Choices are:

 There are no known guidelines to prevent ACH.